 The Violence Prevention Project (VPP) is a federally-funded program at the University of Central Oklahoma (UCO) designed to make the campus a safer place.
 This initiative is one of the programs offered by the Student Counseling Center, a Division of Student Affairs.
 The program objectives operate to effectively minimize the incidence of violent crimes including sexual assault, intimate partner violence/ abuse, and stalking.*

 * The VPP office focuses on preventing and responding to violent crime and on supporting victims and survivors.
-If you have concerns about a potentially threatening, disruptive, or troubled student, or a concern that is not listed in the issues addressed above, please contact the UCO Campus Action Response and Evaluation (C.A.R.E.)
-Team.
-The C.A.R.E. team coordinates and plans responses to identify, assess, manage, and reduce the risk of individual harm or interpersonal violence.
-For more information, please contact Cole Stanley at 974-2361.
+If you have concerns about a potentially threatening, disruptive, or troubled student, or a concern that is not listed in the issues addressed above, please contact the UCO Behavior Assesment Team (B.A.T.).
+The B.A.T. team coordinates and plans responses to identify, assess, manage, and reduce the risk of individual harm or interpersonal violence.
+For more information, please contact Michelle Stansel at 974-2224.

 Issues Addressed by the Violence Prevention Project